 Welcome to the Multimedia Systems Conference web presence.
-ACM MMSys 2013 is going to be held in Oslo, Norway.

 The inaugural MMSys was held in Scottsdale, Arizona on February 22-23, 2010.
 It's history and creation are detailed below.